-H.-B. concentrated more on teaching than on research and therefore published rather little.
+Hauvette-Besnault concentrated more on teaching than on research and therefore published rather little.
 Among his students were Bergaigne and Regnaud.
 His main work was the continuation of Burnouf’s Bhāgavatapurāṇa.

-Publications: a “mémoire sur un choix d’hymnes du Rigveda, couronné par A.I.B.L.” in 1857, perhaps unpublished.
+Publications: A “mémoire sur un choix d’hymnes du Rigveda, couronné par A.I.B.L.” in 1857, perhaps unpublished.

-– edited and translated: “Pantchâdhyâyî ou les cinq chapitres sur les amours de Crichna avec les Gopîs, extrait du Bhâgavata-purâṇa, livr.
+– Edited and translated: “Pantchâdhyâyî ou les cinq chapitres sur les amours de Crichna avec les Gopîs, extrait du Bhâgavata-purâṇa, livr.
 X, chap.
 XXIX–XXXIII”, JA 6:5, 1865, 373-445.

-– a “Leçon d’ouverture sur les castes” 1868, see Revue des cours littéraires 7, 152.
+– A “Leçon d’ouverture sur les castes” 1868, see Revue des cours littéraires 7, 152.

-– continued Burnouf’s edition-translation: Bhâgavata Purâṇa.
-4. P. 1885; at his death vols.
-5-6 were finished and 5. was edited by Roussel in 1898.
+– Continued Burnouf’s edition-translation: Bhâgavata Purâṇa.
+4. P. 1885; at his death also vol. 5 was almost finished and was edited by Roussel in 1898.

-– a few articles in JA, e.g. a review of Fauche’s Mahābhārata tr., JA 6:9, 1867, 205-238.
+– A few articles in JA, e.g. a review of Fauche’s Mahābhārata translation, JA 6:9, 1867, 205-238.

 Sources: Darmesteter, JA 8:16, 1890, 20-23; Catal. général de la librairie fr.
 9, 1876–1885; briefly French Wikipédia.

 Last Updated on 1 year by Admin